PhilippBaessler/contactmngr/dev/dev_notes.md

     -   this function can f.ex. be used with `datatable`'s `initComplete` callback

     -   this is still an early version.
-To do:
+Improvements to do:

         -   [ ] make this independent from the datatable id (here: '#contact_list') which is currently hardcoded in the function